ergon/mattermost-bitbucket-bridge/README.md

 The following steps

 1. Log into the machine that will host the Python Flask application;
-2. Clone this repository to your machine: `git clone https://github.com/cvitter/mattermost-bitbucket-bridge.git`;
+2. Clone this repository to your machine:;
 3. Make a copy of `config.sample`: `cp config.sample config.json`
 4. Edit `config.json` to update the following fields as needed:
    * Application host address and port (generally debug should be left set to `false`;
    * Mattermost server_url and the user name or icon to override the webhook with if desired;
-   * And the base url of your Bitbucket server. (*Leave empty to use BitBucket Cloud*)
+   * And the base url of your Bitbucket server.
 5. Run the Flask application - there are a number of ways to run the application but I use the following command that runs the application headlessly and captures output into a log file for troubleshooting:

 ```